China EV maker Leapmotor set to raise $800 mln in Hong Kong IPO - sources

 While that is less than the $1.03 billion the EV maker had said it was aiming to raise in its regulatory filings last week, the IPO would still be the city's largest this year.
 It had planned to raise $1.5 billion but cut the size after a lukewarm response from investors.

 The sources spoke on condition of anonymity as the pricing information was not public.
-Leapmotor did not immediately respond to a Reuters request for comment outside business hours.
+Leapmotor declined to comment.

 The pricing revealed on Sunday is at the bottom of the range of HK$48 to HK$62 a share that Leapmotor has set for the 130.82-million-share deal.